rendy-m/Machine-Learning-Model-for-predicting-travel-insurance/README.md

 # Modelling
 * Split Data training and test to X & y
 * Use Oversamping and set threshold to handling imbalanced data
+* Find the right Model based on the best F1 score